 How to treat weak and brittle nails

-During colder months many of us suffer from weak and brittle nails, with the weather causing our nails to become dry and prone to breakage.
+Do you suffer from weak and brittle nails?
 There are many ways in which we can look after our nails to prevent them from becoming brittle; the foods we eat to the way we protect our hands from the elements all contribute towards having strong, resilient nails.

 How to treat brittle nails